GluuFederation/docs-ce-prod/3.1.3/source/upgrade/index.md

-# Upgrade to Gluu Server 3.1.2
+# Upgrade to Gluu Server 3.1.3

 ## Overview
-The Gluu Server can **not** be upgraded with a simple `apt-get upgrade`.
+The Gluu Server **cannot** be upgraded with a simple `apt-get upgrade`.
 You need to explicitly install the new version and export/import your data.
-Find your existing version below for upgrade instructions to Gluu Server 3.1.2.
+Find your existing version below for upgrade instructions to Gluu Server 3.1.3.

-## Upgrade from 3.1.x to 3.1.2
+## Upgrade from 3.1.x to 3.1.3

-Upgrading from 3.1.x to 3.1.2 involves the following steps:
+Upgrading from 3.1.x to 3.1.3 involves the following steps:

 - Stop oxTrust and oxAuth services

 - Backup existing oxTrust and oxAuth .war files

-- Download 3.1.2 oxTrust and oxAuth from repo
+- Download 3.1.3 oxTrust and oxAuth from repo

 - Copy oxTrust and oxAuth .war in path